assumes an ssh priv pub key combo ~/.ssh/id_rsa & ~/.ssh/id_rsa.pub that it will add to the container host's authorized_keys

 Great Success!!

-Now you’ve deployed a webservice available via the ingress.
+Now you’ve deployed a webservice across 2 nodes available via the ingress.